Gecko Processes

 auto resolveFail = MakeScopeExit([&] { mResolver(Nothing()); });

-nsresult rv = PDempHelpline::CreateEndpoints(
+nsresult rv = PDempHelpline::CreateEndpoints(&parent, &child);

 // ...